 Applicants who have been out of college at least 3 years: Your letters of recommendation should come from employment supervisors and/or professors who can assess your academic abilities.

 Resume or CV

 A current resume or curriculum vitae (CV) is required.
 Submit this document directly to your SOPHAS application.

 All applicants must submit official transcripts for all academic work towards any degree earned, including all undergraduate and graduate degrees.
 If you are currently enrolled in a degree program, you are required to submit a current official transcript of courses completed and work in progress.
 Institutions must submit official transcripts directly to SOPHAS using their Official Transcript Request Form.
 Photocopies or student copies will not be accepted.

-Standardized Test Scores (GRE, MCAT, or GMAT and TOEFL or IELTS)
+Standardized Test Scores (GRE, MCAT, or GMAT)

 Official test scores must be submitted directly to SOPHAS.
 Choose which to submit: either GRE or MCAT or GMAT.

 GRE, GMAT or MCAT results must not be more than five years old.